 Stones in the gallbladder or bile ducts can also cause bilirubin in the urine.
 This occurs because the stones obstruct the flow of direct bilirubin to the intestines.
 It is forced to reenter circulation, where it is then filtered through the kidneys and eliminated in the urine.

 Gallstones usually occur due to changes to bile production, which can be triggered by your diet, lifestyle habits or prolonged use of birth control.
 The main sign of gallstones is biliary colic, which is an intense pain felt on the right side of the abdomen.
 Other common symptoms include loss of appetite, diarrhea and yellow eyes.
-Learn more about the symptoms and causes of gallstones
+Learn more about the causes symptoms of gallstones.

 What to do: The most common form of treatment for recurrent gallstones is the surgical removal of the gallbladder.
 The patient is then advised to follow an appropriate diet that is rich in fruits, vegetables and whole grains and low in fatty or fried foods.
 Check out the natural remedies for gallstones that you can use a complement to your prescribed treatment.